 The process of making risotto is easy, but it does take some babysitting because you need to “feed” the risotto.
 We’re feeding the risotto with a ladle full of stock time after time, letting it fully absorb between each addition.
 The process takes about 20 minutes from start to finish, and it’s a full evolution.
 The risotto starts as hard grains of rice, then it becomes more plump, and then, through all the stirring and the feeding, it takes on the most incredible creamy texture that’s tasty on it’s own, but also totally customizable with any ingredients of your choosing.

 For this version – We’re going full on Fall.
 The pumpkin and dried cranberries just call out Thanksgiving to me.
-Plus, I’m making this risotto totally vegetarian, meaning that it would be a perfect option to serve for a vegetarian Thanksgiving.
+Plus, I’m making this risotto totally meat free, meaning that it would be a perfect option to serve for a vegetarian Thanksgiving.

 The creamy pumpkin lends a rich, earthy flavor to the mix, the goat cheese adds tang and creaminess, and the dried cranberries give zing and add their beautiful color to the dish.

 What’s your favorite pumpkin dish or product of the season?
-Have you fully embraced the trend?
+I’d love to hear in the comments below.

 Pumpkin Risotto with Goat Cheese & Dried Cranberries